crazytruth/incendiary/docs/source/incendiary/configs.rst

 Configurations
 ==============

-Incendiary provides some extra to change the behavior of Incendiary.
+Incendiary provides some extra configurations to change the behavior of Incendiary.

 Important Configs